 Make Sure You Choose Plants for Every Part of Your Water Feature

-Whether you’re creating a pond or a fountain, you’ll need a selection of different plants to suit various areas in and around it.
+Whether you’re creating a water garden, pond or a fountain, you’ll need a selection of different plants to suit various areas in and around the water gardens.
 Choose some species that will add height and color around the pond’s periphery, as well as those that will float on the water’s surface.

-This creates a multi-layered effect, with contrasting hues and textures adding visual interest while also keeping your water feature healthy.
+This creates a multi-layered effect, with contrasting hues and textures adding visual interest while also keeping your water garden healthy.

-Here are 20 of the best and most beautiful water garden plants to choose from.
+Here are 20 of the best and most beautiful water plants, pond plants, aquatic plants and varieties to choose from.

 1. Broadleaf Arrowhead (Sagittaria latifolia)

-Also known as Indian potato”, this attractive perennial will thrive in your pond’s shallow edges.
+Also known as Indian potato”, this attractive perennial pond plant will thrive in your pond’s shallow edges.
 Once the last frost passes, plant tubers 1.5 to 2 inches deep in the rich, wet soil.
-Its lovely white flowers will rise about 15” above the surface once mature.
+Its lovely white flowers will rise about 15” above the water garden surface once mature.

-As an added bonus, this beautiful plant’s buds, fruits, and tubers are all edible, making it an invaluable addition to your food garden.
+As an added bonus, this beautiful plant’s buds, fruits, and tubers are all edible, making it an invaluable addition to your water garden and food garden.

 2. Creeping Jenny (Lysimachia nummularia)

-If your water feature is in the shade, consider planting Creeping Jenny around the periphery.
-It’s great for filling in open spaces around your pond, but will take over the entire area if you don’t maintain it.
+If your water garden is in the shade, consider planting Creeping Jenny around the periphery.
+It’s great for filling in open spaces around your pond or water garden, but will take over the entire area if you don’t maintain it.

-Commonly referred to as water lilies, these stunning water garden plants add fragrance as well as beauty to your space.
-They come in a variety of hues, and dance on the water’s surface when mature.
+Commonly referred to as water lilies, these stunning water plants add fragrance as well as beauty to your water garden.
+Water lily comes in a variety of hues.
+Water lilies dance on the surface of the water when mature.

 4. Cattail (Typha spp.)